GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

  Based on corners' coordinate and object points, camera calibration and distortion matrix were calculated.
  Undistortion calculation was done based on these matrixes with undist_image function. (from line 38 to 48)

- In Fig1, examples of undistorted image is shown in upper center.
+ In Fig1, examples of undistorted image are shown in upper center.

  For this calibration, calibration8.jpg was selected from "camera_cal" directory, because it showed best straight line with testing all other ipg.
- The best results mean that it showed the biggest radius with test of straight_lines1.jpg and straight_line2.jpg.
+ The best result means that it showed the biggest radius with test of straight_lines1.jpg and straight_line2.jpg.

 ### 2. Convert to binary image and apply perspective transform